Greco-Italian War: Prelude to war, 1939–40

 On 4 February 1939, Mussolini addressed the Fascist Grand Council on foreign policy.
 The speech outlined Mussolini's belief that Italy was being imprisoned by France and the United Kingdom and what territory would be needed to break free.
 During this speech, Mussolini declared Greece to be a "vital [enemy] of Italy and its expansion."
 On 18 March, as signs for an imminent Italian invasion of Albania as well as a possible attack on Corfu mounted, Metaxas wrote in his diary of his determination to resist any Italian attack.

-Following the Italian annexation of Albania in April, relations between Italy and Greece deteriorated rapidly.
+Following the Italian invasion of Albania in April, relations between Italy and Greece deteriorated rapidly.
 The Greeks began making defensive preparations for an Italian attack, while the Italians began improving infrastructure in Albania to facilitate troop movements.
 The new Italian ambassador, Emanuele Grazzi, arrived in Athens later in April.
 During his tenure, Grazzi worked earnestly for the improvement of Italian–Greek relations, something that Metaxas too desired—despite his anglophile stance, Grazzi considered him "the only real friend Italy could claim in Greece"—but he was in the awkward position of being ignorant of his country's actual policy towards Greece: he had arrived with no instructions whatsoever, and was constantly left out of the loop thereafter, frequently receiving no replies to his dispatches.
 Tensions mounted as a result of a continued anti-Greek campaign in the Italian press, combined with provocative Italian actions.
 Thus during Foreign Minister Galeazzo Ciano's visit to Albania, posters supporting Albanian irredentism in Chameria were publicly displayed; the governor of the Italian Dodecanese, Cesare Maria De Vecchi, closed the remaining Greek communal schools in the province, and Italian troops were heard singing "Andremo nell'Egeo, prenderemo pure il Pireo.
 E, se tutto va bene, prenderemo anche Aténe." ("We go to the Aegean, and will take even Piraeus.
 And if all goes well, we will take Athens too.").
 Four of the five Italian divisions in Albania moved towards the Greek border, and on 16 August the Italian Chief of the General Staff, Marshal Pietro Badoglio, received orders to begin planning for an attack on Greece.
 On 4 August, Metaxas had ordered Greek forces to a state of readiness and a partial mobilization.